medic/medic-docs/configuration/developing-community-health-applications.md

 ![Percentage with goal](img/target_percent_with_goal.png)

 The app takes care of showing the targets in the Targets tab, and updating counts and percentages automatically.
-With the new declarative style, all targets are now defined in the `targets.js` file.
+All targets are defined in the `targets.js` file.
 In this file we define an array of objects which match the Target schema defined below.
-Each object corresponds to a target widget that could show in the app.
-The properties of the object are used to define when the target widget should appear, what it should look like, and what to values are.
+Each object corresponds to a target widget that shows in the app.
+The properties of the object are used to define when the target should appear, what it should look like, and the values it will display.

 Like `tasks.js`, the Targets file contains JavaScript but its modular and declarative nature makes it easy to manage.
-For instance, here is a simple example that tracks the number of healthy births per month:
+Here is a simple example that tracks the number of healthy births per month:

 ```js
 var targets = [